isurusiri/react-starter/README.md

   </a>
 </div>

-This repository contains a minimal boilerplate code to jump start any react project.
+And it contains the minimal boilerplate code that you want to jump start any react project.

 ##### What's included?
 - [ReactJS](https://reactjs.org/)